 To learn more about the Kingston Community Climate Action Fund, click here.

-All Our Relations Land Trust project was selected as the focus of the Kingston Community Climate Action Fund (KCCAF) in 2024.
-The project will allow All Our Relations Land Trust to curb greenhouse gas emissions by installing solar panels and a new rainwater collection structure.
-All Our Relations Land Trust fundraising goal is $27,179.
+All Our Relations Land Trust project was selected as the focus of the Kingston Community Climate Action Fund (KCCAF) in 2023/2024.
+The project allowed All Our Relations Land Trust to curb greenhouse gas emissions by installing solar panels and a new rainwater collection structure.
+All Our Relations Land Trust’s fundraising goal was $27,179.

 The project, situated on a 2.86-acre pasture on Hwy 15 in Kingston, will provide essential power and water resources, supporting the Indigenous food sovereignty garden, medicine gardens, a pollinator garden, and little forests.
 All these initiatives are carefully stewarded by All Our Relations Land Trust, in collaboration with members of the urban Indigenous community, allies, and partner organizations, including Little Forests Kingston.